nour-taqatqa/Data-science-Project-Airfare/README.md

 The project inlcudes descriptive analyses, statistical and contextual assumptions, visual representations and a supervised machine learning model.

-Main dataset used can be found at https://www.bts.gov/air-fares - All prices used are inflation-adjusted prices.
+Main dataset used can be found at https://www.bts.gov/air-fares - all prices used are inflation-adjusted prices.